sea-lab-wm/burt/README.md

 To set up the environment, complete the following steps:

 **NOTE**: make sure to install the version of the tools/frameworks as specified.
 Also make sure these can be executed in the terminal.
 1. Install the **Java Development Kit (JDK) v12**.
 You can downlod the JDK installer from [this website](https://www.oracle.com/java/technologies/javase/jdk12-archive-downloads.html).
 Run the installer on your machine and follow the instructions on the screen.
-If you have multiple versions of the JDK installed on your machine, make sure you use JDK 12 by default (e.g., on Windows you may need to modify the `PATH` environment variable to point to the 12 version).
+If you have multiple versions of the JDK installed on your machine, make sure you use JDK 12 by default (e.g., on Windows you may need to modify the `PATH` environment variable to point to the path where the 12 version is installed).
 2. Install the **Maven 3.6.3** build tool.
 One way to do so is by downloading  Maven from [this website](https://dlcdn.apache.org/maven/maven-3/3.6.3/binaries/), decompressing the package, and adding the `bin` directory to the `PATH` environment variable.
 These tutorials explain other ways to install Maven: [windows](https://javabydeveloper.com/how-to-install-maven-on-windows/) or [macOS](https://mkyong.com/maven/install-maven-on-mac-osx/).
 3. Install **Node.js 15.8.0 and npm 7.5.1**.
 You can use nvm to install node.js and npm easily, refer to these tutorials to install nvm on your [windows](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows#alternative-version-managers) or [macOS](https://github.com/nvm-sh/nvm#install--update-script).
 4. Install the **yarn 1.22.5** package manager.
 You can run this command on the terminal to do so: `npm i yarn@1.22.5`.
 You can check that Yarn is installed by running: `yarn --version`.